Types of Equity Release (2025)

 Call

-A growing number of homeowners are choosing to release equity in their property to generate more income as they age.
+Growing numbers of homeowners are choosing to release equity in their property to generate more income as they age—according to Equity Release Council figures, the second quarter of 2024 saw a 12% rise in new client numbers from the first quarter.2

 This article explores the following topics, drawing on our expertise in the field: